 When the stenosis occurs slowly, collateral vessels form and supply the kidne...

-Renal cell carcinomas (RCC) are primary malignant adenocarcinomas derived from the renal tubular epithelium and are the most common malignant renal tumor.
-They usually occur in 50-70-year old patients and macroscopic hematuria occurs in 60% of the cases.
+Renal cell carcinomas (RCC) (historically also known as hypernephroma or Grawitz tumor) are primary malignant adenocarcinomas derived from the renal tubular epithelium and are the most common malignant renal tumor.
+They usually occur in 50-70-year old patients and macroscopic hematuria occurs in...

 Renal cell carcinoma staging using the TNM staging system for renal cell carcinoma.
 Older but still widely used system in some practices is the Robson staging system.

 T1a: tumor confined to kidney, <4 cm

 T1b: tumor confined to kidney, >4 cm but <7 cm

 Renal colic (also known as ureteric colic) refers to a pattern of abdominal pain most commonly caused by ureteric calculi.
 The pain (usually unilateral) is felt in the loin radiating down to the groin and is typically colicky (i.e. coming in waves) corresponding to peristalsis or spasm of the ur...

 Renal coloboma syndrome (also known as papillorenal syndrome) is a rare condition that primarily affects kidney and eye development.

 Affected individuals typically have hypoplastic kidneys, which can lead to end-stage renal disease.
 Approximately 10% of children with hypodysplastic kidneys have...

 Renal cortical defects have a variety of causes, and present on imaging as an area of focal cortical thinning or absence of renal cortex, sometimes accompanied by focal caliectasis.